Advertisement

 Newport Beach: Watch local experts

-Go to the area between 54th or 56th streets on Sept.
-22–23, 2018 to watch skilled shredders at the City of Newport Beach Surf Championships.
+Go to the area between 54th or 56th streets on during the third week of September (check their site for exact dates) to watch skilled shredders at the City of Newport Beach Surf Championships.
 The competition may feature recreational amateur divisions, but around here—the home of the legendary body-surfing spot The Wedge—that’s still serious stuff.

 Huntington Beach: Let the surfers entertain you

 The Orange County town dubbed Surf City USA will celebrate California Surfing Day with an event called Stop, Drop, and Surf, where the local high school surf teams will be catching waves, along with junior high teams, kids and the local pros.
-Stick around for the weekend: The Surfin’ Sundays music series has two more dates for the “summer”—Sept.
-23 and Oct.
-7—when you can hear live music at Huntington Beach Pier, with views of surfers in the background.
+Stick around for the weekend: The Surfin’ Sundays music series runs from June 14 to October 26—when you can hear live music at Huntington Beach Pier, with views of surfers in the background.
 It’s held right outside the International Surfing Museum, which is currently showing a cross-sport exhibit called Surf 2 Skate.

 Malibu: Enjoy a classic surfer lunch